go-flutter-desktop/website/content/blog/one-year-in.md

 ---

-**Additionally**, We also had minors input into the Flutter engine project.
+**Additionally**, We also had minor input into the Flutter engine project.
 With *go-flutter*, we created a reliable unofficial shell that is used by dozens of users.
 We hope to create better consensus on desktop shells, differences between *go-flutter* and *FDE* were found and aligned, which is good.
 Interaction/discussion between different official/unofficial projects shapes the **'Google-controlled'** part of the Flutter project.

 **Overall**, I'm very proud of what the project has become.
 I qualify the project to be **very** mature.
 We are now a real alternative to the official desktop shells, with a different approach.
 Our primary selling points are: